mesolitica/transformers-openai-api/README.md

 # transformers-openai-api

-OpenAI compatibility using FastAPI HuggingFace Transformers, the models wrapped properly with EventSource so it can serve better concurrency.
+Lightweight continous batching OpenAI compatibility using HuggingFace Transformers.

 1. Streaming token.
 2. Can serve user defined max concurrency.
-3. Each request got it's own KV Cache using Transformers Dynamic Cache.
+3. Each request got it's own KV Cache using Transformers Cache.
 4. Disconnected signal, so this is to ensure early stop.
 5. Properly cleanup KV Cache after each requests.
 6. Support Encoder-Decoder like T5.
-7. Continous batching for better throughput, for better performance, use transformers<=4.40.2
+7. Continous batching for better throughput.

 ## how to install